-A key element of the ERMF is Strategic Risk Appetite ("SRA").
-This comprises qualitative statements and quantitative metrics to provide the boundaries within which the Society must operate to deliver its Strategy.
-The Society's SRA is reinforced through policies and standards, to ensure consistency and alignment to Board defined parameters.
+A key element of the ERMF is Strategic Risk Appetite (SRA).
+This comprises qualitative statements and quantitative metrics to set the parameters within which we should operate to deliver our strategy.
+Our SRA is reinforced through policies and standards, to ensure consistency and alignment to the Board defined parameters.

-The Board defines SRA across the Society's seven principal risk categories (listed on Pages 32 to 39 of the Annual Report and Accounts).
-The metrics are reviewed by the Board annually and are used in stress testing to measure and validate the long-term viability of the Society, under both plausible and more severe scenarios.
-They are also forecast on a forward looking basis, within the corporate planning process.
+The Board defines SRA across our principal risk categories set out in section 3.1.
+The metrics are reviewed annually and are used in stress testing to measure and validate our long term viability, under both plausible and more severe scenarios.
+They are also assessed on a forward looking basis, within the corporate planning process.

-The Board receives monthly management information on risk exposures in relation to appetite and the Society has developed appropriate early warning indicators and escalation procedures to highlight and respond to risk profile changes.
+The Board receives monthly management information on risk exposures in relation to appetite and we have developed appropriate early warning indicators and escalation procedures to anticipate and respond to risk profile changes.